lucaschia800/KD-gemma-summarize/README.md

 # Gemma-KD

-Distlling Gemma-9B for summarization tasks
+Distlling Gemma-9B to a Gemma-2B model for the downstream task of summarization.